-Emor deals with two kinds of holiness: that of person and of time.
+Emor deals with two kinds of holiness: of people and of time.

 Chapter 21 relates to holy people: priests, and above them, the High Priest.
 Their close contact with the Sanctuary means that they must live with certain restrictions: on contact with the dead and whom they may marry.